sakilmurad/edafternew/docs/seller-profile/business-profile/tax-assessment.md

 import TabItem from '@theme/TabItem';

 # Tax Assessment on GeM
-Enter your ITR details to varify your Tax Assessment in your GeM Seller Profile.
+Enter your ITR details to verify your Tax Assessment in your GeM Seller Profile.

 :::info Note

-In case your date of incorporation is more than 24 months and you are not providing your ITR records then you will not be able to participate in bids.
+In case your date of incorporation is more than 24 months, and you are not providing your ITR records, then you will not be able to participate in bids.
 Your turnover will not reflect in the market as well.

 :::